-The average Danish landings of herring in 2000-2002 were 38,012 tonnes and the quota for 2003 is 18,199 tonnes corresponding to 11 % of the EC share TAC, obliging Denmark to sample this stock.
+The average Danish landings of herring in 2001-2003 were 24,056 tonnes and the quota for 2004 is 8,279 tonnes corresponding to 4 % of the EC share TAC, do not oblige Denmark to sample this stock.
+As herring also is taken as by-catch in other fisheries, Denmark would like to continue the sampling in order to secure the quality of the international data collection for the different herring stocks.

-A major part of the herring catches (about 23,000 tonnes) in the Baltic is taken in Subdivision 24-32 (Sub-area IIId).
-The remaining part of the total Danish landings in 2001 is taken in Sub-division 22 (Sub-area IIIc) (about 10,000 tonnes) and in Subdivision 23 (Sub-area IIIb) (about 5,000 tonnes).
+A major part of the herring catches (about 13,800 tonnes) in the Baltic is taken in Subdivision 24-32 (Sub-area IIId).
+The remaining part of the total Danish landings in 2003 is taken in Sub-division 22-23 (Sub-area IIIb and c).
 The herring fishery takes place in all seasons, however, more intensively during periods when the cod fishery is low.
 The catches are only landed for human consumption purposes.
 The fleet is mainly smaller trawlers only part-time engaged in the herring fishery.
 In addition a few medium sized herring-trawlers participate in the fishery.